 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition that was published by Signet Select on June 4, 2013 and has 372 pages.
+urban fantasy that was published by Signet Select on June 4, 2013 and has 372 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Mercy Burns, Darkness Unbound, Darkness Rising, Darkness Devours, Darkness Hunts, Dancing with the Devil, Fireborn, Hearts in Darkness, Wicked Embers, Flameout